-Columbia, Lycoming, Montour, Snyder and Union Counties currently generate a total of approximately 198,508 tons of MSW each year (all categories, after recycling).
-Approximately 62.36% of this total is disposed of at the Lycoming County Landfill.
+Columbia, Lycoming, Montour, Snyder and Union Counties currently generate a total average of approximately 199,201 tons of MSW each year (all categories, after recycling).
+Approximately 74.34% of the total, from 2012-2023, wasdisposed of at the Lycoming County Landfill.
 The remaining percent of the waste generated within these five counties is disposed of at landfills which span the state of Pennsylvania (see Exhibit 1).
 It is noted that Northumberland County, geographically located just south of the region covered by this plan, currently disposes of over half of their MSW at the Lycoming County Landfill.
 Northumberland County has conducted its own plan update process, separate from this 5 County Regional Plan Update preparation.

 Currently, waste haulers that operate within the 5 County Region can dispose of the waste they collect at a landfill or transfer station of their choice, as long as the ultimate waste disposal site is designated in the Regional Solid Plan.
+As part of this plan update, waste haulers who operate within the 5 County Region can dispose of the waste they collect at a landfill, WTE, or transfer station of their choice, as long as the facility is properly permitted with their respective State agency.
 The landfills that accept waste from the five Counties are listed in Appendix A. Exhibit 1 shows the Facilities receiving waste from the 5 County Region of at least 400 tons/year or more.
-(2011-2021) included: Lycoming County Landfill, Wayne Township Landfill, Greentree Landfill, Alliance Sanitary Landfill, Cumberland County Landfill, Mosteller Landfill, Mostoller Leonard Landfill, Susquehanna Resource Management Complex, Lancaster Waste-to-Energy Facility, Modern Landfill, Keystone Sanitary Landfill and Western Berks Community Landfill.
+Facilities that received greater than 400 tons between 2012 and 2023 included: Lycoming County Landfill, Wayne Township Landfill, Greentree Landfill, Alliance Sanitary Landfill, Cumberland County Landfill, Mosteller Landfill, Mostoller Leonard Landfill, Susquehanna Resource Management Complex, Lancaster Waste-to-Energy Facility, Modern Landfill, Keystone Sanitary Landfill and Western Berks Community Landfill.
 Additionally, according to waste destination reports from PADEP, various other facilities accepted waste (at some point) from the 5 County Region.
 Exhibit 1 shows the location of these facilities throughout Pennsylvania.
-Table A.4 in Appendix A lists the landfills which currently accept waste from the five Counties as well as the percentage of waste each landfill accepts.
-Tables in A.1 breaks these totals down on an annual basis. from 2012 to 2020.
+Tables in Appendix A.1 lists the landfills which currently accept waste from the five Counties as well as the percentage of waste each landfill accepts.
+Tables in A.1 breaks these totals down on an annual basis from 2012 to 2023.

 Chapter 4 examined options for collecting and processing recyclable materials and organic wastes.
 Based on the recommended County recycling strategy, the quantity of waste expected to be diverted from disposal due to recycling and composting was estimated and deducted from gross waste generation estimates.
-Table A.1 in Appendix A depicts net

-(after recycling) waste quantities for the Counties, as was demonstrated in Tables 1.3-1 and 1.3-2 in Chapter 1, Section 1.3.
-Table 3.1-3 in Chapter 3, Section 3.1 reveals that by 2030, approximately 292,849tons (about 1,126 tons per day, 5 days per week basis) of solid waste (including all 5 waste streams discussed in Section 1.3) will require disposal from the Region.
+Table A.1 in Appendix A depicts net (after recycling) waste quantities for the Counties, as was demonstrated in Tables 1.3-1 and 1.3-2 in Chapter 1, Section 1.3.
+Table 3.1-3 in Chapter 3, Section 3.1 reveals that by 2030, approximately 292,850 tons (about 1,126 tons per day, 5 days per week basis) of solid waste (including all 5 waste streams discussed in Section 1.3) will require disposal from the Region.
 Excluding Residual Waste, which is generally disposed directly by the Generator (so the Counties do not typically have to address), the total tonnage by 2030 is expected to be roughly 215,405 tons (or about 828 tons per day, 5 days per week basis).